localvoid/oveo/README.md

 ### Hoisting Globals

-This optimization works dunring chunk rendering phase and hoists global values and their static properties.
+Works during chunk rendering.
+Hoists global values and their static properties.

-It hoists only predefined [globals](https://github.com/localvoid/oveo/blob/master/crates/oveo/src/globals.rs) with an assumption that they aren't mutated.
+It hoists only predefined [globals](crates/oveo/src/globals.rs) with an assumption that they aren't mutated.

 ```js
 function isArray(data) {